-Part II will discuss important considerations for implementing a safe and effective armed school security program.
+Part II discusses important considerations for implementing a safe and effective armed school security program.
 Qualifications of applicants, personnel selection, duties and responsibilities, weapons and equipment and recommendations for training will be addressed.
-This webinar will focus on the use of armed school security personnel who are not law enforcement officers.
+This webinar focuses on the use of armed school security personnel who are not law enforcement officers.

 - Three-Pillared Strategy for a Safe and Effective Armed Security Program

 - Determining Scope of Duties of Armed School Security Personnel